becot85/JINAPyCEE/README.md

 ### Installation Instructions

-* Create the directory where you want to download the codes.
-* Go in that directory with a terminal and clone the GitHub repository.
+* Go in the directory with a terminal **where the NuPyCEE directory is located** (not in the NuPyCEE directory itself).
+* Clone the GitHub repository:
 	* `git clone https://github.com/becot85/JINAPyCEE.git`
-* Go into the JINAPyCEE directory and install the codes.
+* From the same directory which contains the cloned NuPyCEE and JINAPyCEE directories, you can import the codes in Python mode by typing:
-	* `python setup.py develop`
-	* **Note**: Use the Python version you will be working with.
-* Update the python path to locate JINAPyCEE.
-This is the path to the directory just before the JINAPyCEE directory, not the one your are currently in.
-	* `export PYTHONPATH="your_path_to_before_JINAPyCEE:$PYTHONPATH"`
-	* **Important**: Do not forget `:$PYTHONPATH` at the end, otherwise the python path will be overwritten.
-	* **Example**: `export PYTHONPATH="benoitcote/gce_code:$PYTHONPATH"`
-* **Note**: The `export` command should be put into your bash file.
-With MAC, it is the .bash_profile file in your home directory.
-Otherwise, you will need to define the path each time you open a terminal.

-* When in Python mode, you can import the code by typing `from JINAPyCEE import omega_plus`, and `from JINAPyCEE import gamma`.
+	* `from JINAPyCEE import omega_plus`
+	* `from JINAPyCEE import gamma`